Xanax Addiction: Dangers and Risks of Its Abuse

-While the severity and incidence of withdrawal symptoms appear to be related to dosage and duration of treatment, people taking Xanax for brief periods at recommended doses (e.g. 0.75 to 4 mg/day) have reported withdrawal symptoms including seizures.
-The physical withdrawal symptoms of Xanax are similar to those of sedative-hypnotics and alcohol.7,8
+The severity of Xanax withdrawal symptoms depends on the dosage you’ve been taking and how long you’ve been using the drug.
+Some people who’ve been taking Xanax for even brief periods at recommended doses (e.g..
+0.75 to 4 mg/day) have reported withdrawal symptoms including seizures.
+The physical and psychological withdrawal symptoms of Xanax may include:13

 - Abdominal pain

 - Muscle cramps